Leaders make mistakes

 When we have a conscience that tells us differently than the leaders, we should be empowered to say they are making a mistake.
 But when this happens we’re not following proper channels or we’re not sustaining the leaders… We can sustain them while not sustaining their mistakes, no?
 Or do we just wait for them to realize their own mistakes and change the doctrine to reflect that?
 Oh, the joys of a gerontocracy.

 We are expected to stay in line and not rock the boat.
 Where would the world be if no one rocked the boat?
 Where would we be without Dr Martin Luther King Jr?
 Where would we be without Gandhi?
-There are even privileged white men examples… Where would we be without George Washington?
+There are even examples of privileged white men… Where would we be without George Washington?
 John Adams?
 Thomas Jefferson?
 These men rocked the boat, they committed treason!
 And now they are remembered as heroes and founding fathers.
 Did they follow the proper channel?
-What was that, file a complaint with the Governor and hope it reached the King and hope he cared?
+What was the channel their superiors would have preferred?
+Should they have filed a complaint with the Governor?
+Then hope it reached the King and hope he cared and resolved the issue?

 Church leaders have a responsibility to be above the times.
 They are expected to be closer to God.
 They claim that they are as being “special witnesses”.
 We don’t expect perfection.
 They are allowed to be human, and humans are flawed by definition.
 But, they are not, nor should they be, above reproach.

 Do you see their mistakes?
 Were they too big to reconcile?
-Tell us:
+Tell us in your ‘I was a Mormon’ story.

 Leave a comment